 Maternal health complications, including those arising from unsafe abortion and miscarriage, are a leading cause of morbidity among women in Kenya.
 In response to this need, the RESPOND Project replicated an existing intervention known as Community Mobilization for Postabortion Care (COMMPAC), which aims to increase awareness and use of postabortion care (PAC) services and improve family planning, reproductive health, and maternal health outcomes.
 This report summarizes key results emerging from baseline data collection exercise carried out in 2010, to provide a benchmark against which the RESPOND intervention would be measured.

-English (PDF, 2.0 MB)
+Available in English (PDF, 2.0 MB)